manojkrr/taxCollectionSystem/README.md

    b.
 In the IDE, navigate to the TollPricingServiceApplication class and run the main method.

 4. Once the application is up and running, open your browser and navigate to http://localhost:8080.
-This should display your application's home page.
+This will display application's landing page.

 5. Import [postman_collection.json](assets/postman/postman_collection.json) to directly use the APIs